A Perfect Murder: Plot

-Reaching the train's private compartment, David opens the bathroom door; Steven lunges out and stabs him, taking David's gun and the money.
-A dying David laughs, revealing he mailed a copy of the tape to Emily via courier service.
+After exchanging the money, Steven kills David in a private compartment on an Amtrak train, taking David's gun and the money.
+As he dies, a laughing David reveals he mailed the tape to Emily via courier service.
 Steven rushes home and finds the mail still unopened.
-He hides the money, gun and audio tape in his safe before Emily enters the room.
+He hides the money, gun and audio tape in his safe before showering.